Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

 \subsection{Proof of \texorpdfstring{\cref{th:failure-basic-decomposition}}{Proposition~\ref{th:failure-basic-decomposition}}}

-We shall construct explicit examples of polynomial matrices that cannot be decomposed according to~\cref{e:basic-chordal-decomposition}.
-Note that we may assume that $n=1$ without loss of generality, because univariate polynomial matrices are particular cases of multivariate ones.
+We construct polynomial matrices that cannot be decomposed according to~\cref{e:basic-chordal-decomposition} with polynomial $S_k$.
+To do so, we may assume that $n=1$ without loss of generality because univariate polynomial matrices are particular cases of multivariate ones.

 First, fix $m=3$ and let $\mathcal{G}$ be the sparsity graph of the $3\times 3$ positive definite polynomial matrix considered in \cref{ex:nondecomposable-3d-matrix} for $k=1$,